Aerodynamics

 APPLICANT PROFILE

-This course is recommended for graduates and experiences professionals with ambitions to become successful Chartered Aerospace Engineers, working at a high level in the aerospace industry.
+This course is recommended for graduates and experienced professionals with ambitions to become successful aerospace engineers working at a high level in industry.

 ENGLISH LANGUAGE REQUIREMENTS